jaypha/Jayponents/README.md

 ### Features

 - Usable with any template engine via adaptors.
-A PHP base template engine is included as the default.
+Uses PHP by default.

 - Hierarchical.
 Components can be added to other Components to create docuemnts of arbitrary complexity.
 No need for partials, layouts or helpers as `Component` can be used for all of these roles.

-- You can create custom component classes that allow you to have extra component specific business logic that can be kept out of the template, or handle boilerplate you dont want to have repeated in every template file.
+- You can create custom component classes that allow you to have extra, specific business logic that can be kept out of the template, or handle boilerplate you dont want to have repeated in every template file.